Celtic Boy Names and Irish Boy Names

 QUINN, QUIN: intelligent

-Celtic Warrior Names beginning with ‘R’
+Celtic Boy Names beginning with ‘R’

 RAGHNALL: strong